lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 he will be [offering selected dropouts](https://thielfellowship.org) $200,000.
 When he and his colleagues founded PayPal in the late 1990s, they got for free the fruits of research from across the academic world.
-The Internet arose from government funded academic research, as did many of the supporting technologies, and the World Wide Web concept itself came from CERN, a publicly funded research institution.
+The Internet arose from government-funded academic research, as did many of the supporting technologies, and the World Wide Web concept itself came from CERN, a publicly-funded research institution.
-He turned that freely given research into billions, but turned his back on the source.
+Thiel turned that freely given research into billions, but turned his back on the source.
 Bill Gates learned a different lesson from his life trajectory, and has given [lavish gifts](https://en.wikipedia.org/wiki/William_Gates_Building)